natotthomer/ShouldReads/README.md

 - [x] Hosting on Heroku
 - [ ] Visually-appealing (and matching) CSS styling
 - [ ] A production README
-- [ ] Bare-minimum features to be a GoodReads clone:
+- [x] Bare-minimum features to be a GoodReads clone:
   - [x] Book creation
   - [x] Book editing
-  - [ ] Create Book Ratings, Reviews, Shelves
+  - [x] Create Book Shelves
   - [x] Mark Books as "want to read", "read", and "currently reading"

 ** Product Goals and Priorities **